daveontour/opapi/README.md

  - Do not introduce any new infrastructure components not already present in a typical AMS setup
  - Limit administration tasks to configuration only.
  - Include the tools to test performance and demonstrate capability
+ - Provide a change notification service where users can define the types of changes they are interested in
+ - Provide a no configuration change notification service for annonymous users

-In addition to the main service (opapi.exe) project includes two utility programs:
+In addition to the main service (opapi.exe) project includes three utility programs:

 - **opapiseeder.exe** This utility is used to seed the serive with demonstration flights and allocation when the servoce is run in Demonstration or Performance Test Mode
-- **webhookclient.exe** The service has the ability to seed change notifications and status updates via a WebHooks implementation.
+- **webhookclient.exe** The service has the ability to send change notifications and status updates via a WebHooks implementation.
 This program allows you to run a demonstration webhook client to deomonstate this capability
+- **rabbitclient.exe** Same functionality as the webhookclient except for RabbitMQ clients
+- **perftestclient.exe** This utility allows the response time performance of the API to be tested over a period of time by making repeated call to the API and recording response times

 ### Built With

 The service is built using the Go ( version 1.20 ) programming language.
 No other runtime software components are require other than the service itself